 I have found that Florence fennel thrives on our sandy soils, for best results add a mulch of home-made garden compost, or peat free compost over the soil prior to sowing your seeds.
 This mulch will help to suppress weed growth, it will also provide your plants with some extra nutrients and will help to increase the water holding capacity of the soil, all of which will benefit your plants.

 To grow Florence fennel successfully, choose a bright and sunny or partially shaded location, as Florence fennel does not enjoy growing in too shaded a spot.
 There’s no need to start your seedlings off in seed trays – Florence fennel seed is best sown directly in the soil where it is to grow.

 Ensure that your plants receive regular, frequent waterings to enable your Florence fennel plants to grow and develop their sweet, slightly aniseedy swollen leaf bases.
 Do make sure that you provide your plants with sufficient water – give them a good soak twice a week, if Florence fennel plants become too dry, even for a few days, they very quickly sulk, before bolting skywards, when they become tough and inedible.

 Make sowings of Florence fennel seed every few weeks to provide you with a good, sustained harvest at regular intervals into late autumn or early winter, depending of course on our Great British weather!
 Happy growing!

 This article was first published in the June 2018 edition of Vantage Point Magazine.

 To see photographs of the RHS Kitchen Garden that Juliet Sargeant designed for the RHS Hampton Court Palace Flower Show 2017, please click here.

-To see the results of my Compost Trial: Growing Broad Beans, please click here.
+To see the results of my Compost Trial: Growing Vegetables part 1, please click here.